 I've been sewing for umpteen million years.
 Before I could sew, I taped and stapled clothes together on my dolls.

 I AM A FABRIC SNOB! if it's not cotton, silk, linen, or just feels pretty, I don't want to work with it.
 I have 2 rooms of fabric/trim/buttons/patterns.
-So much fabric, in fact, that my husband had to build me a new studio in my basement, which is great because now I have my own room.
+So much fabric, in fact, that my husband and I had to build me a new studio in the basement, which is great because now I have my own room.
 With a door.
 That I can close.
 I can also watch Star Trek while I work now.
 Someday I will have to liquidate some of my fabric but until that day....IT'S MINE.
 MINE, I TELL YOU!
 MIIIINE!

 Sometimes, a mental condition can be an asset.
-For example, being OCD about perfection is to your advantage in this case!
+For example, being OCD about perfection is to my advantage in this case!
 All of my shirt pockets and fronts line up exactly on every shirt.
 Every glue booger that doesn't belong is removed with dental tools on my wall hangings.
 Quality, craftsmanship, and your satisfaction are the corner stones of everything I do.